An easy, light homemade granola with just 5 basic ingredients (and no oil needed)! Perfect for breakfast or snacking and great for on-the-go!

 Tips and Tricks:

-* You can get big granola clusters if you flip the granola carefully with a large spatula halfway through the cook time.
+- You can get HUGE granola clusters if you flip the granola carefully with a large spatula halfway through the cook time.
 The more of it that stays stuck together, the more clusters you'll get.
+You can also press it down together after you flip it and that'll help make those big clusters.

-* You can store granola in a covered container in the pantry for up to 2-3 weeks.
+You can store homemade granola in a covered container in the pantry for up to 2-3 weeks.

 My kids love this granola too!
 I waited until about age 2 to introduce it to M since it's so crunchy.

-It took her a full 30 minutes to eat the very small bowl I gave her, but she was determined. 😂
+It took her a full 30 minutes to eat the very small bowl I gave her, but she was determined.
+It's that good.

-Here are some of our favorite ways to enjoy it.
+Here are some other ideas of our favorite ways to enjoy it.

-- Top your morning yogurt with some fruit and granola for an easy parfait.
+- Top your morning yogurt with fruit and granola for an easy parfait.

 - Pack some for school lunch or in a small container to have at the office for a mid-day snack.